MatthewBuchananAstley/vop/README.md

     95 (printable ASCII)6.57		~39.0 characters
     62 (A–Z, a–z, 0–9)	5.95		~43.0 characters

 However in reality ./t3.py 48 gives enough entropy, that is to reach at least 256 bits, and for ./vop the threshold seems 57 characters to consistently generate a quantum safe password.
+In other words try generating the password a few times if the test reports an insufficient amount of entropy.

 You can check the quantum safety of your passwords with Character_Distribution.py: